Introducing our Rooted in Movement 2026 Recipients

 This opportunity is for families who are People Seeking Sanctuary, have lived experience of displacement, and/or are from the Global Majority, living in GatesheadNewcastle or Stockton.

-Led by our Artistic Director Nadia, the first workshops take place during April school holiday.
+Led by our Artistic Director Nadia, workshops take place throughout the year.
 These workshops will be funwelcoming and a chance to come along see if you enjoy it.
 No previous experience needed.

 The call-out is available in Arabic, Bengali, English, Farsi, Kurdish Sorani, Pashto, Tigrinya and Urdu.
 Interpreters will be available for the workshops.